qua-platform/py-qua-tools/qualang_tools/control_panel/README_vna.md

 ## Introduction

-This module allows to configure the OPX as a VNA for a given quantum element (readout resonator for instance) and operation (readout pulse for instance) already defined in the configuration.
+This module allows to configure the OPX as a VNA for a given element (readout resonator for instance) and operation (readout pulse for instance) already defined in the configuration.
 Once created, it has an API for defining which measurements are to be run depending on the downconversion solution used (ED: envolope detector,
 IR: image rejection mixer, IQ: IQ mixer).